christian-vorhemus/autcar/docs/1_Hardware_Assembly.md

 # Hardware Assembly

-In this chapter you'll see how to assembly all the hardware parts to construct your car!
+In this chapter you'll see how to assemble all the hardware parts to construct your car!

 ### 1) Prepare all parts
 Make sure you have all parts next to you before you start